 Jan Kelley: Our Foothills Christian Church (FCC) staff is comprised of nearly 130 employees and an additional 50 or so staff that make up our pre-kindergarten through high school education ministry.
 As the person who oversees employee benefits, a few years ago I sought to counteract our church’s ever-increasing healthcare costs.

 CHM’s ability to serve groups intrigued me and I spent a great deal of time researching more about the program and asking questions.
-The potential savings were significant, but we also wanted a healthcare program that would better serve our staff.
+We wanted a healthcare program that would better serve our staff.

-Joy Spriggs: At one point you told our staff that switching to CHM’s Gold program would save FCC roughly $100,000 and those funds would be redirected toward numerous ministries within the church.
-Still, you were most encouraged by the prayer and spiritual support employees would receive.
+Joy Spriggs: At one point you told our staff that you were most encouraged by the prayer and spiritual support employees would receive.

-Jan: If you would have asked me back then what I liked most about the “nuts and bolts” of CHM, I would have said it’s because members can receive treatment from any doctor or hospital, they don’t need pre-approval for treatment and that they are in charge of their own healthcare decisions.
+Jan: If you would have asked me back then what I liked most about the “nuts and bolts” of CHM, I would have said it’s because members have the flexibility to choose treatment from doctors or hospitals, they don’t need pre-approval for treatment and that they are in charge of their own healthcare decisions.

 While those fundamental assurances have blessed our staff, another—and more personal—reason now comes to mind: a miraculous birth and how CHM rallied to support one of our very own, Ryden Hoffman.
 His dad, Neil, is one of the pastors on our staff.